mooreryan/parse_fasta/README.md

 `parse_fasta` doesn't check whether the seq is AA or NA, if called on an amino acid string, things will get weird as it will complement the IUPAC characters in the AA string and leave others.

+#### 1.8.1 ####

+An error will be raised if a fasta file has a `>` in the sequence.
+Sometimes files are not terminated with a newline character.
+If this is the case, then catting two fasta files will smush the first header of the second file right in with the last sequence of the first file.
+This is bad, raise an error! ;)

+Example

+    >seq1
+    ACTG>seq2
+    ACTG
+    >seq3
+    ACTG

+This will raise `ParseFasta::SequenceFormatError`.

+Also, headers with lots of `>` within are fine now.

 ### 1.7 ###